ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:2857920][end:2860016]] On the other hand, you have noise, right?
 [[start:2860118][end:2865250]] In one of those other situations, I can't recall which one.
 [[start:2866340][end:2868448]] I guess in the reversed one, right.
-[[start:2868614][end:2878880]] When a's QRF is larger than that of B, so it encompasses more of the boundary degrees of freedom, those that are not overlapping A perceives as noises.
+[[start:2868614][end:2878880]] When A's QRF is larger than that of B, so it encompasses more of the boundary degrees of freedom, those that are not overlapping A perceives as noises.

 47:59 [[start:2879040][end:2879604]] That's correct.
 [[start:2879642][end:2880230]] Right?

 48:01 _Chris:_
 [[start:2881320][end:2881780]] Yeah.
-[[start:2881850][end:2889412]] A will be looking at B's thermal sector, b's free energy sector.
+[[start:2881850][end:2889412]] A will be looking at B's thermal sector, B's free energy sector.
 [[start:2889556][end:2890200]] Right.

 48:10 [[start:2890350][end:2903340]] So A may be interpreting, in a sense, what it's doing as informative, and A may even be seeing what B is doing as informative.

 48:26 [[start:2906800][end:2923890]] So noise for B may be signal for A, depending on how a's QRF is structured, but A is seeing more information than B is trying to send it.
-[[start:2925860][end:2930390]] So it's it's essentially the the reverse of the hidden variable case.
+[[start:2925860][end:2930390]] So it's essentially the reverse of the hidden variable case.
 [[start:2931400][end:2942410]] There are variables in the other system that aren't telling you anything about what the other system is actually doing.

 49:06 _Daniel:_
 [[start:2946070][end:2955122]] That's very interesting in terms of reading too much or too little between the lines, connecting too many dots or connecting not enough dots.
-[[start:2955266][end:2965098]] But these challenges where noise for one quantum cognitive agent might be signal for another and vice versa, those are the challenges that we want to address.
+[[start:2955266][end:2965098]] But these challenges where noise for one quantum cognitive agent might be signal for another and vice versa, those are the challenges that we want to address...
-[[start:2965184][end:2977950]] Because to have a physics that doesn't recognize those situations is kind of taking the view from nowhere or not really addressing the complexity of a cognitive engagement.
+[[start:2965184][end:2977950]] ...because to have a physics that doesn't recognize those situations is kind of taking the view from nowhere or not really addressing the complexity of a cognitive engagement.

 49:39 _Chris:_
 [[start:2979890][end:2987330]] Yeah, it's describing interactions between, effectively, systems that don't share the same language.